 The old Fishmarket Rimini is a lovely covered promenade where the people of Rimini come to chat, eat, drink and relax.
 The 18th-century marble counters of the Rimini fish market now make for seats.

 11. Santarcangelo di Romana

 Santarcangelo di Romana is known for wine and slow cooking.
 There are also 150 caves in this area of Emilia Romagna.
 80% of Rimini was destroyed during World War 2.

 The private caves are sometimes open to the public for things like exhibits and galleries.
 It is also possible to visit the public caves of Santarcangelo di Romana Italy – check in with the local tourist office for tour details.

-Santarcangelo di Romana is made for a leisurely stroll!
+Santarcangelo di Romana is made for a leisurely stroll.
 The main square and its small back streets are very atmospheric and just made for photos.

-However, the best thing to do in Santarcangelo di Romana in the opinion of this Rimini travel blog was visiting Marchi’s Printing House.
-I must confess, upon entry I wasn’t sure why this little shop that sold tea towels and aprons was of such high interest.
+However, the best thing to do in Santarcangelo di Romana in the opinion of this Rimini travel blog, was visiting Marchi’s Printing House.
+I must confess, upon entry, I wasn’t sure why this little shop that sold tea towels and aprons was of such high interest.

 After the ironing, the fabric is printed using rust dye and handmade wooden stamps which date back to the 1600s.
-The stamps are applied by hand using different ink colours – although the rust colour is the most well known for this area.
+The stamps are applied by hand using different ink colors – although the rust color is the most well known for this area.